-For the Quarter Ended June 30, 2010 or 15(d) of the Securities Exchange Act of 1934 [] Transition Report Pursuant to Section 13 For the transition period from or 15(d) of the Securities Exchange Act of 1934 Commission file number 000-19969 ARKANS AS BEST CORPORATION registrant as specified in its charter) Delaware 71-0673405 (State or other jurisdiction of (I.R.S.
-Employer Identification No.) incorporation or organization) 380 11 Old Greenwood Road For t Smith, Arkansas 72903 (479) 785-6000 zip code, and telephone number, including area code, of the registrant's principal executive offices) Not Applicable (Former name, former address and former fiscal year, if changed since last report.)
-Securities Exchange Act of 1934 during the precedent has filed all reports required to be filed by Section 13 or 15(d) of the ling 12 months (or for such shorter period that the registrant was required the filing requirements for the past 90 days.
-[X] Yes [] No every Interactive Data File required to be submitted submitted electronically and posted on its corporate Web site, if any, d and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this ch shorter period that the registrant was required to submit and post such a large accelerated filer, an accelerated filer, a non-accelerated filer or a ge accelerated filer," "accelerated filer" and "smaller reporting company" Large accelerated filer [X] Accelerated fi ler [] Non-accelerated filer [] Smaller reporting company [] Indicate by check mark whether the registrant [] Yes [X] No is a shell company (as defined in Rule 12b-2 of the Exchange Act) Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Class Outstanding at July 30, 2010 Common Stock, \$0.01 par value 25,313,999 shares
+[X] Quarterly Report Pursuant to Section 13 or 15(d) For the Quarter Ended September 30, 2010 of the Securities Exchange Act of 1934 [ ] Transition Report Pursuant to Section 13 or 15(d) For the transition period from to Commission file number 000-19969 ARKANSAS BES T CORPORATION (Exact name of registran t as specified in its charter) Delaware 71-0673405 (State or other jurisdiction of (I.R.S.
+Employer Identification No.) incorporation or organization) • • Fort Smith, A (479) (Address, including zip code, reenwood Road Arkansas 72903 785-6000 and telephone number, including area code, of the registrant 's principal executive offices) Not A pplicable (Former name, former address and form ner fiscal year, if changed since last report.)
+Indicate by check mark whether the registrant (1) has filed at Securities Exchange Act of 1934 during the preceding 12 mg to file such reports), and (2) has been subject to such filing respectively. onths (or for such shorter period that the registrant was required Indicate by check mark whether the registrant has submitted every Interactive Data File required to be submitted and post chapter) during the preceding 12 months (or for such shorter files).
+[X] Yes [] No celerated filer, an accelerated filer, a non-accelerated filer or a ted filer," "accelerated filer" and "smaller reporting company" Large accelerated filer [X] Accelerated filer [ ] No n-accelerated filer [ ] Smaller reporting company [ ] Indicate by check mark whether the registrant is a shell [ ] Yes [X] No company (as defined in Rule 12b-2 of the Exchange Act) Indicate the number of shares outstanding of each of the issu er's classes of common stock, as of the latest practicable date.
+Class Outstanding at October 29, 2010 Common Stock, \$0.01 par value 25,319,768 shares